Cancer Survivor Is Running Through Life

 Expanded Cancer Services Near You

-In a significant expansion of close-to-home comprehensive cancer services, medical oncologists Stewart Garneau, M.D., Michael Porubcin, M.D., and David Spector, M.D., Ph.D., will join Genesis Health Group (GHG), effective January 2, 2019.
+In a significant expansion of close-to-home comprehensive cancer services, medical oncologists Stewart Garneau, M.D., Michael Porubcin, M.D., and David Spector, M.D., Ph.D., joined Genesis Health Group (GHG) at the start of 2019.

 Dr. Garneau comes to GHG after more than 20 years of independent practice in Moline.
 Drs.
 Porubcin and Spector join Genesis from Medical Arts Associates, Ltd., in Moline.
-All three doctors will relocate to the Genesis Cancer Care Institute, located at Genesis Medical Center, West Central Park.
+All three doctors have relocated to the Genesis Cancer Care Institute, located at Genesis Medical Center, West Central Park.

-Cancer treatment will also be available to patients at Genesis Medical Center, Silvis.
+Cancer diagnosis, treatment and support is also be available to patients at Genesis Medical Center, Silvis.

 The Patient at the Center